ptaszek1/My-Codewars-Solutions/8 kyu/USD = CNY/README.md

-# :star:Sum Strings as Numbers

-Given the string representations of two integers, return the string representation of the sum of those integers.
+# :star:USD => CNY

+Create a function that converts US dollars (USD) to Chinese Yuan (CNY) .
+The input is the amount of USD as an integer, and the output should be a string that states the amount of Yuan followed by 'Chinese Yuan'

 # :star:Examples:

-> sumStrings('1','2') // => '3'
+> usdcny(15) // => '101.25 Chinese Yuan' <br>
+usdcny(465) // => '3138.75 Chinese Yuan'